unibo-spe/spe-slides/content/09-containerization/_index.md

 {{% fragment %}}
 ### Orchestration level

-- __Cluster__: a set of machines, joint together by the same container orchestrator
+- __Cluster__: a set of machines joined together by the same container orchestrator
 - __Node__: a machine in the cluster (each one acting as a host, and running the container engine)
 - __Service__: a set of replicas of the same container
 - __Stack__: a set of inter-related services